ytalp17/sampleasample-source/content/post/Dashboard.md

 cover = "img/nba.jpeg"
 +++

 I was invited to play **Yahoo!
 Fantasy Basketball** by a group of friends in late October, just before the NBA season we are following started.
 I  had heard about fantasy games for various sports in the past but didn't try any of them for any reason.
 I was even a little bit prejudiced towards it: Why would anyone want to spend time on a static game which is minimally interactive?
-But, I truly fell in love with the game from the first day.
+However, I truly fell in love with the game from the first day!
 My affinity for the game has grown so much over time that it led me to make a [dashboard](https://yahoocompare.herokuapp.com/) about it!

 {{< image src="../dash.png" alt="Yahoo Player Comparison Tool" position="center" style="border-radius: 2 px ;" >}}